cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 The original publisher of this article is *Emerald*, and the full text is available through *Emerald eJournals Premier*.
 This information is processed by *Primo*, UK's discovery and delivery service.
 *Primo* redirects our query to the UK Library's proxy service, which is **OpenAthens** (as of the summer of 2023, formerly it was **EZProxy**).
-After authenticating ourselves using our secure (we hope!) university account login, we gain access to the full text from Emerald.
+After securely authenticating through our university account login, we gain access to the full text from Emerald.

 Should alternative databases like *EBSCOhost* and/or *ProQuest* provide access, and not the original publisher (e.g., Emerald in this case),